Governed delivery intelligence

 PULSE is NOT a Ticketing System

 PULSE is intentionally strategic, not tactical.
 It doesn't replace Jira, Asana, or Azure DevOps for day-to-day task management.
-Instead, PULSE provides a high-level project heartbeat that leadership, councils, and external stakeholders can understand at a glance—without getting lost in tickets and sprints.
+Instead, PULSE provides a high-level project heartbeat that leadership, councils, and external stakeholders can understand at a glance—without getting lost in tickets and day-to-day tasks.

 Core Features